CainDev/Simple-YouTube-Downloader-And-MP3-Converter/README.md

 > Download All will download all the songs in the list.

-> "Delete .MP4" will remove the .mp4 file from your computer after it is down converting it to an .mp3
+> "Delete .MP4" will remove the .mp4 file from your computer after it is done converting it to an .mp3

 ## Features